ashar1701/tinderClone/README.md

 ## Home Page

+Swipe right or left and like or dislike!

 ![Home page](image-2.png)
-Swipe right or left to like or dislike

 ## Chat Screen
 User interface to chat with your connections!